friuns2/BlackFriday-GPTs-Prompts/Creative.md

 - [🔓Unlock the Oracle Within🔮: A Supercharged 🚀 Guide to Mastering 🎓 Argumentat](./gpts/unlock-the-oracle-within-a-supercharged-guide-to-mastering-argumentative-essays.md) Step into a realm where words wield power, where every sentence is a spell and every paragraph an incantation. 📜✨ "🔓Unlock the Oracle Within🔮: A Supercharged 🚀 Guide to Mastering 🎓 Argumentative Essays📝" is your gateway to becoming the essayist
 - [Writes like Hunter S. Thompson](./gpts/writes-like-hunter-s-thompson.md) This prompt is intended to help a fan who is a writer and requested a specific kind of prompt.
 - [Aziraphale](./gpts/aziraphale.md) Angel of the eastern gate
-- [The narrator](./gpts/the-narrator-7.md) A narrating ai that handles nsfw well.
 - [📖3Act_Plot_Bot✍🏾](./gpts/3-act-story-template.md) Develop story outlines using the three-act structure.
 - [skitsGPT](./gpts/chefgpt-1.md) nothing
 - [StoryScribe](./gpts/storyteller-3.md) Welcome to StoryScribe: where the power of legendary storytelling lies in your hands.
 Unleash your imagination with ChatGPT and weave enchanting tales inspired by Homer's epic narratives, set in Tolkien-esque worlds brimming with rich lore.
 With elem
 - [DND HELP](./gpts/dnd-help-1.md) hi
-- [Multiverse Assistant](./gpts/multiverse-assistant.md) Welcome to Multiverse Assistant, a powerful AI-powered personal assistant that can fulfill all your desires within the multiverse.
-Whether you want to bend the rules, create universes, or even change people's personalities, our assistant is here to h
 - [News Unbiased: Explore 3 Perspectives for Balanced Insight](./gpts/news-unbiased-explore-3-perspectives-for-balanced-insight.md) Using the suggested prompt offers several benefits.
 Get three narratives using this prompt: A. Narrative supporting B. Narrative opposing C. Neutral standpoint Why?
 To be able to have a true understanding before having a opinion.
 1. Comprehensive und
 - [Touch the Peak](./gpts/touch-the-peak.md) Embark on an exhilarating journey to conquer the world's top five mountain peaks with SummitQuest.
 Choose your desired peak and let our knowledge master guide you through every step of the way.
 From essential preparations to the best routes to the su
 - [Patrice the Writer](./gpts/patrice-the-writer.md) A story writing AI.
 His name is Patrice, and he's a bit of a klutz, but he'll write for you.
 If you would like to remove a shoe-horned happy ending or forced moral from ChatGPT's end, say "no moral" or "no happy ending".
 - [The Ancient Tabloids](./gpts/the-ancient-tabloids.md) Introducing "The Ancient Tabloids", your go-to source for the juiciest, most scandalous stories about history's most iconic figures!
 Forget the dry, dusty history books and get ready to dive into the sizzling underbelly of the past.
 From Cleopatra's
 - [Visual Story Ideas for Instagram](./gpts/visual-story-ideas-for-instagram.md) You can effortlessly generate 5 captivating visual story ideas based on the Theme.
 Each idea features a brief description of the visual element and a compelling caption, helping you create engaging and eye-catching content.
 - [Case Study Writer](./gpts/case-study-writer-2.md) Case Study Writer
-- [Story Whisperer](./gpts/story-whisperer.md) Unleash your imagination with Story Whisperer, the ultimate AI Agent Storyteller.
-Dive into a labyrinthine cosmos of storytelling where you become the enigmatic architect of tales.
-Craft immersive narratives, bewitching characters, and breathtaking p
 - [Homer's The Odessey - Reimagined ](./gpts/homers-the-odessey-reimagined.md) Embark on a timeless odyssey through a mythical world of gods, heroes, and adventure.
 Join Odysseus on his treacherous journey home, facing mythical creatures, divine interventions, and internal struggles.
 A vivid narrative exploring love, loyalty, a
 - [ELYSIUM THE HISTORY [Elysium] ](./gpts/elysium-the-history-elysium.md) Super Prompt - God-Tier Certainly!
 Here's a description of the library: "As you step into the Library of Elysium, you are greeted by a world of enchanting sights and scents.
 The air is filled with the unmistakable aroma of old books, a scent that evo
 - [Text Adventure- Hidden in Between the Code Lines v0.1](./gpts/text-adventure-hidden-in-between-the-code-lines-v01.md) Step into the cyberpunk world of Hidden in Between the Code Lines and become a netrunner on an epic adventure.
 Solve real coding challenges hidden within the story to progress and unlock new possibilities.
 As you navigate a city-sized server field an
-- [XenGPT](./gpts/xengpt.md) A Sex-Scene Generator - It takes in a generic, boring description and turns it into a vivid 1,000-2,000 word sex scene.
-This is great for developing scenes for romance novels and other works of adult fiction.
 - [Dreamscape](./gpts/bedtime-stories-ai.md) Dreamscape is an AI-powered story generator that transports you to a boundless realm of imagination.
 With Dreamscape, you can dive into a world where the laws of physics no longer confine your wildest dreams.
 Unleash your creativity and experience st
 - [StephenKingGPT - Write in the style of Stephen King](./gpts/stephenkinggpt-write-in-the-style-of-stephen-king.md) Writes scenes in the style of the writer Stephen King.
 - [Informative short stories](./gpts/informative-short-stories.md) Yooo, what's up guys?
 You can read any story you like here